open5e/open5e/source/monsters/tome-of-beasts/M/miremal.rst

 from knowing they can never return.

-**Hate Moss Lurkers.** Miremals are occasionally confused with a :ref:`tob:moss-lurker`, but the two despise one another and both consider the comparison odious.
+**Hate Moss Lurkers.** Miremals are occasionally confused with :ref:`miss lurkers <tob:moss-lurker>`, but the two despise one another and both consider the comparison odious.

 Miremal